tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 and terminates the connection on mismatch between the presented SNI value and the receiving member's known identity.
 See {{Selfie}} for details.

-To illustrate the rerouting attack, consider the group of peers who know the PSK be `A`, `B`, and `C`.
+To illustrate the rerouting attack, consider three peers, `A`, `B`, and `C`, who all know the PSK.
 The attack proceeds as follows:

 1. `A` sends a `ClientHello` to `B`.
 1. The attacker intercepts the message and redirects it to `C`.